Chemical exposure testing applications

 Examples of these parameters include:

-- portion of sample to be exposed
+- a portion of the sample to be exposed

 - number of specimens exposed to each environment